JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 4 - Interpretation

-I did a lot of tests to compare the clusters, but I just give here the associated p-value in order to avoid overloading with not necessarily very interesting numbers
+I did a lot of tests to compare the clusters, but I just give here the associated p-value in order to avoid overloading with not necessarily very interesting numbers.

+For the cluster 1, the first p-value refers to the cluster 2 and the second to the cluster 3.
+For the cluster 2, the first p-value refers to the cluster 1 and the second to the cluster 3.
+For the cluster 3, the first p-value refers to the cluster 1 and the second to the cluster 2.

 ### Cluster 1

 The first cluster (green/turquoise) refers to individuals with the following characteristics:

-- relatively high alcohol consumption
+- relatively high alcohol consumption (p<0.001 ; p<0.001)

-- a high UPA score, with all extreme individuals
+- a high UPA score, with all extreme individuals (p<0.001 ; p<0.001)

 - rarely participate in high-intensity sports and only slightly in low-intensity sports